Topics Map > Human Resource System (HRS) > Talent Acquisition Management > TAM Learning Path

 - Use Load from Question Set to load a grouping of questions that have already been set up in the system.
 Choose which of the questions in the set to add to the job opening; it is not necessary to use the full set.

-- For additional information on setting up an open ended question, see KB Creating and Evaluating Open Ended Questions in TAM .
+- For additional information on setting up an open ended question, see KB [Link for document 69847 is unavailable at this time.] .